 If your child requires any dental treatment beyond regular cleanings and checkups, we will always discuss with you the benefits, risks, and treatment alternatives.
 We want parents to be well informed of what dental treatments we perform on children (from sealants, to fillings, to crowns), and why we do them.
 We want everyone involved, which means parents, as well as patients, to have the opportunity to ask as many questions as necessary so that everyone feels comfortable the day of actual treatment.

 As children reach the age of 12, most baby teeth have been lost and most permanent teeth have grown in.
 Regardless of when the switch to “no more baby teeth” occurs, we are there to continue to evaluate and monitor the growth in your teen’s mouth as they transition into the permanent dentition.

->

-> During these teen years is when orthodontic treatment and braces is most common.
-We will continually monitor and when the timing is right, we can discuss getting you set up for a complementary orthodontic consultation with our Orthodontist either the same day as your cleaning and checkup, or at a future visit, right in our office.
+During these teen years is when orthodontic treatment and braces are most common.
+We will continually monitor and when the timing is right, we can discuss getting you set up for a complimentary orthodontic consultation with our Orthodontist either the same day as your cleaning and checkup or at a future visit, right in our office.
 Time to start thinking about braces colors!